ariesGitterHub/odin-battleship/README.md

 Make your battleship project more impressive by introducing any of these modifications.

 1. Implement drag and drop to allow players to place their ships.
+~ I did something close that works better on mobile screens, so as not to mess with gestures that x-out a screen or go back a screen.

 2. Create a 2-player option that lets users take turns by passing the laptop back and forth, or by spinning the monitor around on a desktop.
 Implement a ‘pass device’ screen so that players don’t see each other’s boards!
+~ Did it.

 3. Polish the intelligence of the computer player by having it try adjacent slots after getting a ‘hit’.
+~ Did it.
+Player 1 should just barely win over Player 2 (Computer), more or less, by about 5 hits or less.

 ## Different Variants of Battleship
 https://www.ultraboardgames.com/battleship/variations.php